OpenHardwareDevroom/FOSDEM2026/index.md

 ## The submission process

-Please submit your proposal at the [FOSDEM PreTalx site](https://pretalx.fosdem.org/fosdem-2026/cfp) before 5 Dec 2025.
+Please submit your proposal at the [FOSDEM pretalx site](https://pretalx.fosdem.org/fosdem-2026/cfp) before 5 Dec 2025.

 Select the "Open Hardware and CAD/CAM" session.
 Please note that the "Open Source Design" track, while a lovely group of wonderful hackers, is not the same.